 Clubhouse Needs To Step Up Its Ethics On User Privacy.
 We Don’t Need Another Facebook Scandal

-The more important question for long-term shareholder value is?
-Upcoming privacy issues.
+The more important question for long-term shareholder value is about upcoming privacy issues.
 I expect lawsuits if Clubhouse does not take action on its lack of privacy.
 The EU is already investigating its GDPR compliance.

 Technology_vs_Humanity_Keynote_Speaker_Social_Innovator-Futurist-Igor_Beuker